- Sashité for Developers

 Interpretation:

-- Three positions now contain sente pawns
+- Three squares now contain Sente pawns.

-- Three sente pawns removed from hand
+- Three Sente pawns removed from the First Player Hand.

-- Turn passes to opponent
+- Turn passes to opponent.

 State Transition Patterns